What is pyoderma gangrenosum?

 Treatment of pyoderma gangrenosum

 Treatment is non-surgical.
 The necrotic tissue should be gently removed.
 Wide surgical debridement should be avoided during the active stage of pyoderma gangrenosum because it may result in enlargement of the ulcer.
+Skin grafting and other surgical procedures may be performed when the active disease phase has settled, with care to minimise trauma.

 Often conventional antibiotics such as flucloxacillin are prescribed prior to making the correct diagnosis.
-These may be continued if bacteria are cultured in the wound (secondary infection) or there is surrounding cellulitis (red hot painful skin), but they are not helpful for uncomplicated pyoderma gangrenosum.
+These may be continued if bacteria are cultured in the wound (secondary wound infection) or there is surrounding cellulitis (red hot painful skin), but they are not helpful for uncomplicated pyoderma gangrenosum.

 Small ulcers are best treated with: